 Capacity: 350 for full buyout.
 Group reservations for parties of 8+.

-No matter the size of your party, Republique has you covered.
-They have 20 different spaces (ok fine, they have eight), with enough space for up to 400 people.
+No matter the size of your party, Republique has a space that will work.
+They have 20 different private dining options (ok fine, they have eight), with enough space for up to 400 people.
 And if your firm leans pretty conservative, that’s fine: the French menu won’t scare any of the partners away.

 Capacity: 18 in the wine room.
 30 seated, 45 standing in the mezzanine room.
 35 standing in the bakery.
 32 at the kitchen tables (semi-private).
 30 standing at the bar.
 62 seated, 75 standing in the dining room.
 210 seated, 400 standing for full buyout.

 Redbird is stunning, huge, and not the kind of place you’re going to once a week - all reasons why it’s one of the best spots for a holiday party downtown.
-The menu is all about sharing, so maybe make sure you’re sitting next to a friend so you can hoard dishes together, because you’re going to want as much of the chicken pot pie as possible.
+The menu involves lots of plates to share, so maybe make sure you’re sitting next to a friend so you can hoard dishes together, because you’re going to want as much of the chicken pot pie as possible.